NewworldProg/Obsydian/NewworldUSB/mikrotik/First Time Configuration - RouterOS - MikroTik Documentation.md

 ## ==Neighbor Discovery==

-MikroTik Neighbor discovery protocol is used to show and recognize other MikroTik routers in the network.
-Disable neighbor discovery on public interfaces:
+MikroTik Neighbor discovery protocol is ==used to show and recognize other MikroTik routers in the network==. ==Disable== neighbor discovery o==n public interfaces==:

 `/ip neighbor discovery-settings set discover-interface-list=LAN`

-## IP Connectivity Access
+## ==IP Connectivity Access==

-While the firewall protects your router from unauthorized access by external networks, it's also possible to restrict username access based on specific IP addresses
+While the ==firewall protects your router from unauthorized access== by external networks, ==it's also possible to restrict username access based on specific IP addresses==

 `/user set 0 address=x.x.x.x/yy`

-*x.x.x.x/yy - your IP or network subnet that is allowed to access your router.*
+*x.x.x.x/yy - ==your IP or network subnet that is allowed to access your router==.*

-IP connectivity on the public interface must be limited in the firewall.
-We will accept only ICMP(ping/traceroute), IP Winbox, and ssh access.
+==IP connectivity on the public interface must be limited in the firewall.
+We will accept only ICMP(ping/traceroute), IP Winbox, and ssh access.==

-If the public interface is PPPoE, LTE, or any other type, the 'in-interface' should be set to that interface.
+If the public interface is ==PPPoE, LTE, or any other type, the 'in-interface' should be set to that interface.==

-The first rule accepts packets from already established connections, assuming they are safe to not overload the CPU.
-The second rule drops any packet that connection tracking identifies as invalid.
+The ==first rule== ==accepts packets from already established connections, assuming they are safe to not overload the CPU==.
+The ==second rule== ==drops any packet that connection tracking identifies as invalid==.
 After that, we set up typical accept rules for specific protocols.

 If you are using Winbox/WebFig for configuration, here is an example of how to add an established/related/untracked rule: